Tenerife: Demographics

-According to INE data of 1 January 2018, Tenerife has the largest population of the seven Canary Islands and is the most populated island of Spain with 917,841 registered inhabitants, of whom about 22.6 percent (207,312) live in the capital, Santa Cruz de Tenerife, and nearly 50 percent in the metropolitan area of Santa Cruz–La Laguna.
-Santa Cruz de Tenerife and the city of San Cristóbal de La Laguna are physically one urban area, so that together (and including Tegueste) they have a population of 376,109 inhabitants.
+According to INE data as at 1 January 2024, Tenerife has the largest population of the seven Canary Islands and was the most populated island of Spain with 964,021 officially estimated inhabitants, of whom about 22.0 percent (211,436) lived in the capital, Santa Cruz de Tenerife, and 40 percent in the metropolitan area of Santa Cruz–La Laguna.
+Santa Cruz de Tenerife and the city of San Cristóbal de La Laguna are physically one urban area, so that together (and including Tegueste and El Rosario) they have a population of 581,947 inhabitants.

-Tenerife has two other metropolitan areas recognized by the Ministry of Development; the Tenerife South metropolitan area with 194,774 inhabitants (2019) and the La Orotava Valley metropolitan area with 108,721 inhabitants (2019).
+Tenerife has two other metropolitan areas recognized by the Ministry of Development; the Tenerife South metropolitan area with 215,532 inhabitants (2024) and the La Orotava Valley metropolitan area with 111,606 inhabitants (2024).

-After the city of Santa Cruz the major towns and municipalities are San Cristóbal de La Laguna (144,347), Arona (72,328), La Orotava (40,644), Adeje (38,245), Los Realejos (37,224), Granadilla de Abona (36,224), and Puerto de la Cruz (31,131).
-All other municipalities have fewer than 30,000 inhabitants, the smallest municipality being Vilaflor with a population of 1,900.
+After the city of Santa Cruz the major towns and municipalities as at the start of 2024 are San Cristóbal de La Laguna (160,258), Arona (86,624), Granadilla de Abona (57,143), Adeje (50,549), La Orotava (42,585), Los Realejos (37,522) and Puerto de la Cruz (31,377).
+All other municipalities have fewer than 30,000 inhabitants, the smallest municipality being Vilaflor with a population of 1,501.

 The island has high rates of resident population not registered in population censuses, primarily tourists.
 This has made several sources point out that more than one million inhabitants actually live on the island of Tenerife today.
 The island is also the most multicultural in the archipelago, with the highest number of registered foreigners (44.9% of registered in Canary Islands), which represent 14% of the total population of the island.
 Tenerife stands out in the context of the archipelago, by also concentrating the largest presence of non-EU foreign population.